Black Panther Pepper – The Black Ghost

 Black Panther Pepper Scoville

 Since the black panther pepper is a cross between a ghost pepper and another variety, the peppers are very spicy.
-In fact, out of all the plants we grew in 2020, the black panther had some of the most unforgiving heat!
+In fact, out of all the superhot pepper plants we have grown, the black panther had some of the most unforgiving heat.

 In short, the black panther pepper comes in around 1,100,000+ SHUs on the Scoville Scale.
 This puts it on par with the original bhut jolokia from which it was bred.